pytorch/pytorch/docs/source/notes/autograd.rst

 There are several mechanisms available from Python to locally disable gradient
 computation:

-To disable gradients across entire blocks of code, there are grad modes like no-grad mode and inference mode.
+To disable gradients across entire blocks of code, there are context managers like no-grad mode and inference mode.
 For more fine-grained exclusion of subgraphs from gradient computation, there is setting the ``requires_grad`` field of a tensor.

-Below, in addition to discussing the mechanisms above, we also describe evaluation mode (:meth:``nn.Module.eval()``), a method that is not actually used to disable gradient computation but, because of its name, is often mixed up with the three.
+Below, in addition to discussing the mechanisms above, we also describe evaluation mode (:meth:`nn.Module.eval()`), a method that is not actually used to disable gradient computation but, because of its name, is often mixed up with the three.

 Setting ``requires_grad``